sblinnikov/boom/READMEseb.md

 will begin from stage 5 and continue to stage 10 (this must be checked).

 E.g.

 ./runboom test3 1 2
--- a quick initial test
+-- a quick initial test (crashes in gfortran, OK in ifx)

-./runboom test3nr 1 5

-will run test3nr models, which are good for fast tests.

 See the file datainp/README for model names.